atoniolo76/AlessioToniolo/README.md

 ---

 ## About Me &nbsp;📜
-I'm interested in creating sustainable transportation for solving climate change through my skills in robotics and software development.
+I'm interested in using AI to solve unfamiliar problems for robotics, especially in the sustainability space!

 ---